ycjungSubhuman/TrainMusicVideo/README.md

 ## Discussion

 The goal of this project is to create a music video by linking audio and visual events with MIDI notes.
-All the scenes are created procedurally.
+All the scenes are created with JavaScript coding.

 This was my first try with JavaScript, so the project configuration is a little clunky.